Last Updated on September 3, 2022 by Erik Sullivan

 Types Of Clothes That Can Be Ironed?

-You can safely iron delicate fabric by putting a pressing clothes or soft kitchen towel in between the iron plate and the fabric.
-This will prevent the fabric from getting burn by the direct heat of the iron.
+You can safely iron delicate fabric by putting a pressing cloth or soft kitchen towel in between the iron plate and the fabric.
+This will prevent the fabric from getting burned by the direct heat of the iron.

 However, always check the care label on your garments before ironing to ensure that you’re using the correct setting.